indrekots/indrekots.github.io/_posts/articles/2015-12-28-creating-a-collector-in-java-8.md

 published: true
 ---

 Streams help you process collections in a declarative manner.
 They support two types of operations: intermediate and terminal.
 While intermediate operations convert a stream to another stream, terminal operations consume the stream and return the final result.
 Java 8 [Stream interface](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html "Java 8 API Stream interface") defines a `collect` method which performs a mutable reduction operation on the elements of the stream.
 It accepts a `Collector` as a parameter which encapsulates the strategy that is used to compute the final result.
-In this post we'll have a look at how to create a collector from scratch.
+In this post we'll have a look at how to create a custom collector in Java 8 from scratch.

 ##What is a collector?